- Solicitors For Business

 On 26th June 2020, a new rescue procedure was introduced by the government to allow companies in financial difficulty breathing space in which to explore their options.
 This is a ‘free-standing’ moratorium, which protects a company from creditor action during the period in which the moratorium is in force.

-Our corporate recovery and insolvency solicitors can provide specialist technical and practical advice to company directors, creditors and insolvency practitioners on a wide range of issues relating to moratoriums.
+Our restructuring & insolvency solicitors can provide specialist technical and practical advice to company directors, creditors and insolvency practitioners on a wide range of issues relating to moratoriums.

 How JMW Can Help